mhtocs/fastlookup/README.md

 # Warning

+Project uses unoptimised version of Suffix-Tree, hence data in memory gets really large.
 You can modify the MAX variable in ```fastlookup/fastlookup/backend/constants.py``` to how much of the words you want to include, Since this program is resource heavy, if you have <4GB RAM keep it <200000, otherwise you system may hang

 A computer with 8GB Ram is IDEAL for this project